hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/reason-react-apollo/tutorial-site/content/queries/3-handle-errors.md

 As we saw in the previous step, Apollo the GraphQL state into the component’s render prop function.
 Among them `Loading` and `Error` are common ones that you will need to handle in your app.

+`Loading`: When the result matches `Loading`, this means that the GraphQL request is in loading state.
+This information can be used to display a loading spinner.

+`Error(error)`: A runtime error with graphQLErrors and networkError properties.
+Contains information about what went wrong with your query.

 Now let's go back to the `GraphQLQueries.GetMyTodosQuery>` component that you wrote in the previous step.

 ```javascript